jmalisz/ProceduralWorld/README.md

 # ProceduralWorld
-World generation project in UE4 based on Simplex noise
+World generation project in UE4 based on Simplex noise, mask and simulated hydraulic erosion